 Henry Ford installed the first moving assembly line in 1913 in his Model-T factory in Highland Park, Michigan.
 Just 13 years later, Chester VanTongeren opened the Holland Bowl Mill in Holland near the shores of beautiful Lake Michigan.
 Ford’s invention revolutionized automotive factories reducing the cost of mass production and opening the door to technology.
-Conversely, the wooden bowls created and sold at Holland Bowl Mill are handcrafted in much the same way today as when the original factory opened more than 90 years ago.
+Conversely, the handmade wooden bowls created and sold at Holland Bowl Mill are crafted in much the same way today as when the original factory opened more than 90 years ago.

 Handcrafted with Skill & Care